postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Updating your notification preferences

-You can update your [notification preferences](https://go.postman.co/settings/me/notifications) by selecting your avatar in the upper-right corner of Postman > **Notification Preferences**.
+You can update your [notification preferences](https://go.postman.co/settings/me/notifications) by selecting your avatar in the upper-right corner > **Notification Preferences**.

 You can opt in to or out of email or in app notifications about security, usage, monitors, and comments by selecting or de-selecting the boxes next to each item.
 Select **Update Preferences** to save changes.